How are your Browsers exposing you to attacks?

 (1) Active X

-• Active X is an add-on of Windows Operating System which is required by some websites to view certain elements or take actions.
+- Active X is an add-on of the Windows Operating System that some websites require to view certain elements or take actions.

-• Criminals use Active X to create or add malicious Active X controls to web pages in order to damage computers through your browsers.
+- Criminals use Active X to create or add malicious Active X controls to web pages to damage computers through their browsers.

 (2) Java

-• Java is Programming Language used to create apps or active content for websites.
+- Java is a Programming Language used to create apps or active content for websites.
 It is used in desktop apps and browser plug-ins.

-• Java plug-ins have a number of loopholes in security allowing hackers to access personal data.
+- Java plug-ins have many loopholes in security allowing hackers to access personal data.

 (3) JavaScript

-• Programming Language used for developing interactive web pages and displaying dynamic content on your browsers.
+- Programming Language is used for developing interactive web pages and displaying dynamic content on your browsers.

 (4) Cookies

-• Cookies are files which are stored on browsers and hold significant amount of history.
+- Cookies are certain files that browsers store.
+They hold a significant amount of history.

 (5) Extensions or Add-ons

-• At times, extensions can be used to inject ads into the sites visited or track entire browsing activity.
+- At times, extensions can inject ads into the sites visited or track entire browsing activity.

-Although full proof security can not be guaranteed, here are a few steps to secure yourself:
+Although the internet cannot guarantee fool-proof security, here are a few steps to secure yourself:

-• Choose the option, “Always ask me where to save files” in your browsers so that their is no risk of a web location trying to automatically save dangerous content to the computer.
+- Choose the option, “Always ask me where to save files” in your browsers so that there is no risk of a web location trying to automatically save dangerous content to the computer.

-• Never allow the browser to sync with Google Account.
+- Lastly, never allow the browser to sync with your Google Account.

-And here are 5 extensions we would like to suggest you for a better online session:
+Here are 5 extensions we would like to suggest to you for a better online session:

-In the fight for online protection, keeping your browsers secure is a vital step.
-That is the OS should contain multiple layers of protection for securing the web browsers as it is the central tool used to access social media accounts, e-mail, online banking etc.
+In a battle for online protection, keeping your browsers secure is a vital step.
+Therefore, your OS must contain multiple layers of protection for securing web browsers.
+After all, the browser is the central tool, that you use, to access social media accounts, e-mail, online banking etc.